Abbreviations : Report Help

 Dietzgen, R.G., Ghedin, E., Jiāng, D., Kuhn, J.H., Song, T., Vasilakis, N., Wang, D., and ICTV Report Consortium.
 2017, ICTV Virus Taxonomy Profile: Nyamiviridae, Journal of General Virology, 98, 2914–2915.

-The Nyamiviridae is a family of viruses in the order Mononegavirales with non-segmented or segmented, negative-sense RNA genomes of approximately 10–12 kb.
+The Nyamiviridae is a family of viruses in the order Mononegavirales with non-segmented or segmented, negative-sense RNA genomes of approximately 10–12 kb (Table 1.Nyamiviridae).
 The Nyamiviridae was recently expanded by the inclusion of viruses identified by next generation sequencing (Shi et al., 2016) and now includes the genera Berhavirus, Crustavirus, Nyavirus, Orinovirus, Socyvirus, and Tapwovirus that form monophyletic clades on phylogenetic analysis of the RNA polymerase.
 Nyamiviruses have a similar genome organization, including the number and locations of genes identified by homology with those of other mononegaviruses.
 Only viruses of the genus Tapwovirus have segmented genomes.
 Viruses of the genus Nyavirus are tick-borne and some of them also infect birds (Takahashi et al., 1982).
 Members of the Socyvirus genus infect plant parasitic nematodes (Bekal et al., 2011).
 Other nyamiviruses were identified in marine animals, and have been classified in the genus Berhavirus (echinoderms and sipunculids) and Crustavirus (crustaceans).
 Nyamiviruses found in moths are members of the genus Orinovirus, and those associated with tapeworms belong to the genus Tapwovirus.
 Members of the genera Nyavirus and Socyvirus produce enveloped, spherical virions (Kuhn et al., 2013).
 For the other nyamiviruses, no virion information is available.
+In 2018 the genus Peropuvirus was moved from Nyamiviridae to the family Artoviridae.

 Table 1.Nyamiviridae.
 Characteristics of members of the family Nyamiviridae.